Image via https://pixabay.com/en/safe-vault-steel-door-banking-913452/

 Falling short of capital is equally bad to accumulating excess capital.
 You won’t need to give up on equity be it about reaching milestones or meeting your capital requirements.

 5. Develop your line of credit.

 Bankers tend to vet you when their lending competitors have already done so.
 They are more likely to return your calls when you adopt the right funding strategy.
 Sourcing funds through the initial stages don’t draw any silver bullet.
-Keep yourself from committing a suicide by laying more emphasis on bootstrapping and by following the right funding strategies.
+Keep yourself from committing suicide by laying more emphasis on bootstrapping and by following the right funding strategies.

 The need to accumulate a huge amount of capital up-front for achieving quick success constitutes a popular entrepreneurial misconception.
 A move like this could ruin the prospect of dropping a successful anchor right at the beginning.
 Follow the tips mentioned above if you don’t want to give up equity early on.
-There’s no need for you to raise more of investment capital unnecessarily.
+There’s no need for you to raise more investment capital unnecessarily.